-Guaranteed to be one of Halsway’s noisiest weekends, this popular Hurdy-Gurdy takeover is a brilliant opportunity to get together with some of the best of Europe’s players in an intensive learning weekend of masterclasses, workshops, sessions and a Saturday night concert/dance.
-This course runs alongside the Bagpipes Weekend, in a frenzy of reeds, drones and buzzing things!
+Guaranteed to be one of Halsway’s noisiest weekends, this popular Hurdy-Gurdy & Bagpipe takeover is an intensive learning weekend of masterclasses, workshops, sessions and a Saturday night concert/dance.
+A frenzy of reeds, drones and buzzing things!
 Early booking advised.

 For an extra £40, participants can stay until Monday morning, including supper and B&B. Please enquire when booking.